Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Introduction.

 To overcome these challenges, we propose \textbf{A}daptive \textbf{D}ual \textbf{Prompt}ing (ADPrompt), a fairness-aware prompting framework, with soft and dynamic interventions.
 After pre-training a GNN, ADPrompt mitigates bias throughout message propagation in three complementary ways: (1) Adaptive Feature Rectification (AFR) purifies node attributes at the source by identifying and suppressing sensitive feature dimensions; (2) Adaptive Message Calibration (AMC) dynamically adjusts messages between nodes across layers via edge-specific structure prompts; and (3) adversarial training encourages representations invariant to sensitive information.
 We present theoretical analyses highlighting that our lightweight prompting framework can both mitigate bias and enhance model adaptation on downstream tasks.
 Extensive experiments on four datasets and four pre-training strategies show that our method consistently outperforms seven baselines.
 Our contributions are summarized as follows:

-\begin{itemize} \item We propose a hierarchical fairness prompting framework spanning the entire information flow in GNNs, integrating source-level attribute purification with propagation-level message calibration.
-This dual-level design enables dynamic, soft adjustments that minimize disruption to the original graph structure, effectively mitigating bias while enhancing downstream performance. \item We provide detailed methodological descriptions and theoretical analyses of ADPrompt, clarifying how it mitigates bias in GNNs while improving adaptability to downstream tasks. \item We conduct extensive experiments on multiple datasets under four distinct GNN pre-training paradigms, and our results consistently show that our method outperforms seven representative baselines in both performance and fairness. \end{itemize}
+\begin{itemize} \item We propose a hierarchical fairness prompting framework that integrates attribute purification and message calibration across GNN information flow, enabling soft bias mitigation with minimal structural disruption while improving downstream performance. \item We present detailed theoretical analyses of ADPrompt, offering theoretical guarantees for both fairness and adaptability. \item We conduct extensive experiments on multiple datasets under four GNN pre-training paradigms, and our results consistently show that our method outperforms seven representative baselines in both utility and fairness. \end{itemize}